WaiveCar/Waivecar/src/views/site/faq.md

 ### How long do I have to get to a WaiveCar?
 You have 15 minutes to get to a WaiveCar before the reservation times out.

+Once you get there, please make sure you drive the WaiveCar!
+We may have to forfeit your booking if the WaiveCar isn't being used.
+But don't worry, we send out a message beforehand and you'll have plenty of time to contact us if we've made a mistake.

 ### Can I reserve a car in advance?
 Unlike a rental company, you CANNOT reserve a car in advance.
 WaiveCar believes in the convenience of giving you a free car NOW!
 Get it while it's hot!